New Left: Origins in the United Kingdom

-Under the long-standing editorial leadership of Perry Anderson, the New Left Review popularised the Frankfurt School, Antonio Gramsci, Louis Althusser, and other forms of Marxism.
-Other periodicals like Socialist Register, started in 1964, and Radical Philosophy, started in 1972, have also been associated with the New Left, and published a range of important writings in this field.
+Under the long-standing editorial leadership of Perry Anderson, New Left Review popularised the Frankfurt School, Antonio Gramsci, Louis Althusser, and other forms of Marxism.
+Other periodicals like Socialist Register, started in 1964, and Radical Philosophy, started in 1972, have been associated with the New Left, and published a range of important writings in this field.

 As the campus orientation of the American New Left became clear in the mid to late 1960s, the student sections of the British New Left began taking action.
 The London School of Economics became a key site of British student militancy.
-The influence of protests against the Vietnam War and of the May 1968 events in France were also felt strongly throughout the British New Left.
-Some within the British New Left joined the International Socialists, which later became Socialist Workers Party, while others became involved with groups such as the International Marxist Group.
-The politics of the British New Left can be contrasted with Solidarity, which continued to focus primarily on industrial issues.
+The influence of protests against the Vietnam War and of the May 1968 events in France were also felt strongly throughout the British New Left—some responded by joining the International Socialists, which later became Socialist Workers Party, while others got involved with groups such as the International Marxist Group.
+The politics of the British New Left can be contrasted with Solidarity, which focused on industrial issues from a libertarian perspective.

 Another significant figure in the British New Left was Stuart Hall, a black cultural theorist in Britain.
-He was the founding editor of the New Left Review in 1960.

-The New Left Review, in an obituary following Hall's death in February 2014, wrote: "His exemplary investigations came close to inventing a new field of study, 'cultural studies'; in his vision, the new discipline was profoundly political in inspiration and radically interdisciplinary in character."
+He was the founding editor of New Left Review in 1960.
+In an obituary following his death in February 2014, Robin Blackburn wrote in New Left Review: "His exemplary investigations came close to inventing a new field of study, 'cultural studies'; in his vision, the new discipline was profoundly political in inspiration and radically interdisciplinary in character."

 Numerous Black British scholars attributed their interest in cultural studies to Hall, including Paul Gilroy, Angela McRobbie, Isaac Julien, and John Akomfrah.
 In the words of Indian literary theorist Gayatri Chakravorty Spivak, "Academics worldwide could not think 'Black Britain' before Stuart Hall.
 And in Britain the impact of Cultural Studies went beyond the confines of the academy."

-United States
+Development in United States

-In the United States, the "New Left" was the name loosely associated with liberal, radical, Marxist political movements that took place during the 1960s, primarily among college students.
-At the core of this was the Students for a Democratic Society (SDS).
+In the United States, "New Left" was the name loosely associated with radical, Marxist political movements that arose during the 1960s, primarily among college students.
+At the core of these movements was the Students for a Democratic Society (SDS).
 Noting the perversion of "the older Left" by "Stalinism", in their 1962 Port Huron Statement the SDS eschewed "formulas" and "closed theories".
 Instead they called for a "new left ... committed to deliberativeness, honesty [and] reflection".
-The New Left that developed in the years that followed was "a loosely organized, mostly white student movement that advocated for democracy, civil rights, and various types of university reforms, and protested against the Vietnam war".
+The New Left that developed in the following years was "a loosely organized, mostly white student movement that advocated for democracy, civil rights, and various types of university reforms, and protested against the Vietnam war".